Étienne Pasquier

 In 1585 Pasquier was appointed by Henry III advocate-general at the Paris cours des comptes, an important body having political as well as financial and legal functions.
 Here he distinguished himself particularly by opposing, sometimes successfully, the system of selling hereditary places and offices.
 The civil wars forced Pasquier to leave Paris and for some years he lived in Tours, working steadily on his great book, but he returned to Paris in Henry IV's train in March 1594.
 He continued until 1604 with his work on the chambre des comptes; then he retired.
 He lived more than ten years in retirement, producing much literary work and died after a few hours' illness on 1 September 1615.

-In so long and so laborious a life, Pasquier's work was substantial but has never been fully collected or printed.
+Pasquier's work was substantial but has never been fully collected or printed.
 The standard edition is that of Amsterdam (2 vols. fol., 1723).
 But for ordinary readers the selections of Leon Feugbre, published in Paris (2 vols.
 8vo, 1849), with an elaborate introduction, are most accessible.
-As a poet Pasquier is chiefly interesting as a minor member of the Pléiade movement.
+As a poet Pasquier is interesting as a minor member of the Pléiade movement.
 As a prose writer he is much more accomplished.
 The three chief divisions of his prose work are his Recherches, his letters and his professional speeches.
 The letters are of much biographical interest and historical importance and the Recherches contain in a somewhat miscellaneous fashion invaluable information on a vast variety of subjects, literary, political, antiquarian and others.